 Stock status relative to reference points is shown for empirical spawning stock indices (Caputi et al. 2004).
 Where assessment models have been used, the probability of the stock exceeding reference points has been calculated (Hall and Chubb 2001).
-As noted, this assessment has not been updated for some time.
-This indicator therefore scores slightly above the 80 scoring guideline.
+As noted, this assessment has not been updated for some time, as the Department of Fisheries was developing alternative methods of assessment and in the meanwhile has not made a comparison between the various methods that fully explains the differences in conclusions.
+This indicator therefore only scores slightly above the 80 scoring guideline for this fishery.